missionpinball/mpf-docs/install/mac.rst

    Successfully installed Kivy-Garden-0.1.4 kivy-1.9.1 mpf-0.32.6 mpf-mc-0.32.12 pyserial-3.2.1 pyserial-asyncio-0.3 requests-2.12.4 ruamel.base-1.0.0 ruamel.yaml-0.10.23
    Brians-Mac:~ brian$

-If you want to make sure that MPF was installed, you can run:
+If you want to make sure that MPF was installed, quit the Terminal app and restart it, and then run:

 ::